How LaborAudit Works

 Employment Lawyers

+AI risk predictions identify employers likely to face enforcement next.
 Use cross-agency enforcement history as discovery material.
 OSHA citation patterns support class certification in wage-and-hour cases.
-Identify the OSHA-to-WHD-to-NLRB escalation sequence before opposing counsel does.
+Ask LaborAudit in plain English to surface patterns across datasets.

 ESG Consultants

 Map federal enforcement actions to GRI, SASB, UNGP, and CSDDD indicators.
-Screen supply chain partners for labor violations and generate ESG due diligence reports with full data provenance.
+AI similarity search finds employers with matching compliance profiles for peer benchmarking.
+Screen supply chain partners with anomaly detection and generate ESG due diligence reports.

 M&A Due Diligence Teams